-The proposal to modify the Use permit to facilitate the change from flower growing to berry production requires several amendments to the Use permit as discussed above.
+The proposal to modify the Use permit to facilitate the change fiom flower growing to berry production requires several amendments to the Use permit as discussed above.
 Other than the amendments outlined above, the proposed use will continue to comply with the existing Conditions of Approval (Exhibit H).
-Conditions of Approval for the Commercial Development Permit 87-0576 limit the height of the office to 15 feet and other structures (greenhouses) to 20 feet.
-Signage shall remain consistent with Conditions of Approval and shall be no more than 12 square feet in size, constructed of wood and be non-illuminated, and be placed no higher than 7 feet above surface grade.
-Parking shall also remain consistent with conditions of approval with 30 spaces provided on the site as per County Code Section 13.10.552.
+Conditions of Approval for the Commercial DevelopmentPermit 87-0576 limit the height of the office to 15 feet and other structures (greenhouses) to 20 feet.
+Signage will remain consistent with Conditions of Approval and will be no more than 12 square feet in size, constructed of wood and be non-illuminated, and be placed no higher than 7 feet above surface grade.
+Parking will also remain consistent with conditions of approval with 30 spaces provided on the site as per County Code Section 13.10.552.
 Approximately 50 hourly employees and five administrative employees are proposed to work on the site.
 There will be no commercial truck traffic except for the occasional supply delivery during business hours.
-Hours of operation will be from 6 a.m. to 4:30 p.m. except for the administrative staff.
-There will be no commercial business conducted at this site.
+Hours of operation will be fi-om 6 a.m. to 4:30 p.m. except for the administrative staff.
+There will be no commercial recail or wholesale business conducted at this site.